-Commissioner Don Garrett interviewed Administrative Services Coordinator Debbie Dennis to determine present procedures.
-Commissioner Garrett tested all procurements over \$10,000 to determine if proper procedures were used for expenditures in excess of the Authority's micro-purchase policy.
+Vice-Chairperson Dennie Hunter and Commissioner Garrett interviewed Administrative Services Coordinator Debbie Dennis to determine present procedures.
+All procurements over \$10,000 were tested to determine if proper procedures were used for expenditures in excess of the Authority's micro-purchase policy.